Power move

-Power moves are dance moves which are loosely defined as moves relying on speed, momentum, and acrobatic elements for performance.
+Power moves coined phrased after "Powerful Pexster" (Tony Lopez) from New York City Breakers are dance moves which are loosely defined as strength moves relying on speed, momentum, control and acrobatic elements for performance.
 They are prominent in B-boying, often the centerpieces of routines featuring the other elements (toprock, downrock, and freezes) that make up breaking.
 Power moves are closer to gymnastics than dancing.
 B-boys who focus heavily on power moves and execute them as a main part of their routines are often called "power heads".